AVAnnotate Glossary

 Pages: Pages are the building blocks of a project, and are either auto-generated or custom generated.

 Project Dashboard: The project dashboard is the backend management site for projects under development.
-The dashboard allows users to create projects, select projects to edit, edit project details, collaborate, and publish projects.
+The dashboard allows users to create projects, select projects to edit, edit project details, include collaborators, and publish projects.

-Tag Group: Groups can be used to organize tags.
+Tag Group: Groups can be used to organize tags for filtering.